University of Otago Faculty of Dentistry: History

 In "A History of Dentistry in New Zealand" Brooking, (1980) has the origins of the profession of dentistry amongst barbers, pharmacists, blacksmiths, doctors and a number of other trades with the result being that a visit to the "dentist" was usually a gruesome experience.
 In an attempt to ensure a "standard of practice" the registration of "dentists" in New Zealand was introduced in 1880.
 In 1904 an Act of Parliament placed the education of dentists under the control of the University of New Zealand.
 A four-year Bachelor of Dental Surgery degree was introduced in 1907 with provision for 20 - 25 students.
 The first Dean was Dr H.P.
 Pickerill who achieved distinction for his research into dental caries and later as a plastic surgeon.

 The first dental school building currently survives at the university's Staff Club.
 The second building, closer to the hospital and Medical School, became the Zoology building.
 While next door is the third, and current, building.
 A major revamp began in 2016, including demolition of the West Wing, its replacement by a new building, and complete refurbishment of the Walsh building.

-The third Dean, Sir John Walsh strengthened the scientific and clinical base of the Dentistry by providing modern research facilities and introduced post-graduate programmes in the early sixties, when the Faculty moved into the third Dental School, later to be called the Walsh Building.
-Sir John was an advocate for water fluoridation in N.Z. but will be best remembered for his patent and construction of the a high speed air turbine handpiece (1949) which is very similar to the high speed handpieces in use today.
+The third Dean, Sir John Walsh strengthened the scientific and clinical base of the Dentistry by providing modern research facilities and introduced post-graduate programmes in the early sixties, when the Faculty moved into the third Dental School, later to be called the 'Walsh Building'.
+Sir John Walsh was an advocate for water fluoridation in N.Z.
+Although, he was best remembered for his patent and construction of the a high speed air turbine handpiece (1949), similar to the high speed handpieces in use today.